-The conference's opening plenary, "Strengthening Indigenous Scholarship, Archives, and Education," will be held on September 21st at 1PM ET.
+The conference's opening plenary, "Strengthening Indigenous Scholarship, Archives, and Education," was held on September 21st at 1PM ET.
 The plenary featured a discussion with Lisa Brooks, Amos Key, Jr. [unable to attend], and Jennifer O'Neal.

 This plenary event featured a conversation touching upon a range of themes central to the conference, such as Indigenous communities’ and Indigenous scholars’ current and long-standing efforts to strengthen and build capacity in the furtherance of Indigenous knowledge systems through such initiatives as language programs, establishment of archives, collaborations with non-Native institutions, and the cultivation of new generations of Indigenous scholars in many fields of higher education.